TejasPrabhu/Job-Analyzer/README.md

  <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/css3/css3-plain.svg" alt="flask" width="20" height="20"> Flask </br>
  <img src="https://user-images.githubusercontent.com/52947925/194781771-ccf8e200-6b64-41ae-9eac-65f73367f377.svg" alt="selenium" width="20" height="20"> Selenium </br>
  <img src="https://user-images.githubusercontent.com/52947925/194781751-eb3701f1-3770-45d0-824d-721e73711111.svg" alt="pytest" width="20" height="20"> Pytest </br>

+## Phase 2:
+  1.	**Deploying on AWS** – The main idea is to make JobCruncher serverless.
+Removing the need for a local server and pushing to the cloud amplifies usability.
+Using AWS lambda, S3, Cloudwatch, and SNS services to schedule jobs for every X hours to scrap job listing from each employee-oriented site.

+  2.	**User Profile** – Adding the feature of the user profile to JobCruncher provides the functionality of extracting the vital features from user information and accordingly deduces the scraped job based on the extracted feature.

+  3.	**Features from Resume** – The user can upload a Resume / CV and cover letter.
+Using text analysis we can extract the cardinal features such as technical skills, projects, experience, and job position, and cater to the user’s job search needs.
+  4.	**Notification System** – In phase 2, as every user has a unique profile associated with them, a notification system can be set up in order to notify the user of any new job updates.

+  5.	**Chatbot Integration** – This is a feel-good feature that provides the user with an easy-to-interact chatbot that provides information and ways to access the features provided by JobCruncher.

 ## Contributors
 Thanks goes to these wonderful people.